cepsdev/machines4ceps/README.md

  t{caps_locked;default;CAPS_LOCK;};
 };
 ```
 The notation is a bit clumsy but readable.
-Terser notations are available through the cepS framework (TODO:Add References).
 The code can be found in __examples/first_steps/basic_uml_state_diagram.ceps__.

+Yes, *machines4ceps* is all about **coding** state machines, the drawing is - or at least should be - done by algorithms (see the section on drawing state machines).
+This approach has two major benefits:
+- it scales, a purely graphic approach isn't feasible if your system has thousands of states.
+- it is compatible with the established methods and tools we use to write software in general.

 #### __A basic state machine__: Execution (Part I)

-One way to execute a state machine is through *simulation*.
+One way to understand what a state machine is doing is to run a *simulation*.
+Simulating state machines is a key feature of *machines4ceps*.
-The most basic simulation is to simply start a state machine:
+To get our example running the only thing we need to add is a *Simulation* directive including a *Start* directive with the names of the state machines we want to run:
 ```C
 Simulation{
  Start{basic_example;};